panzi/SocialSharePrivacy/README.md

 to your website that don't allow the social sites to track your users.
 The buttons are first disabled and a user needs to click them to enable them.
-So in order to e.g. like a site on facebook with these social share buttons a user needs to click tow times.
+So in order to e.g. like a site on facebook with these social share buttons a user needs to click two times.
 But in return for this extra click a user can only be tracked be this third party sites when he decides to enable the buttons.
 Using the settings menu a user can also permanently enable a social share button.